 You will usually be guaranteed a minimum payout in the event of your death, but the full amount of the lump sum received will depend on the performance of the investment part of your policy.
 Some investment-linked policies turn out to be very valuable, but there is also the risk that your family could receive less than you’ve paid in over your lifetime.

 You may also be able to end your policy early to ‘cash in’ on the investment value, but a large penalty fee is usually applicable.
+Some policies have a maturing date, at which time your invested element will pay out.

 It’s important to remember that the value of any investments can go up or down and your final payout may be affected by this.
 As investment-linked life assurance is a specialist product, it’s recommended you speak to a financial advisor if you’d like to purchase one.